semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 @## Focus, OnClick and dropdown with multiple interactive elements

 1. By pressing `Tab`, the trigger gets focus.
 2. When you focus on trigger, `Enter`/`Space` opens a dropdown.
-If the trigger opens a select/menu, then you can also shift to the dropdown using the `↓` arrow.
+If the trigger opens a select/menu, then you can also shift to the dropdown using the `Down Arrow`.
-3. `↓` in the menu shifts the focus to the next `menuItem`.
+3. `Down Arrow` in the menu shifts the focus to the next `menuItem`.
 From the last `menuItem`, the focus moves to the first `menuItem`.
-The same logic applies to the `↑` key, but backwards 🙃
+The same logic applies to the `Top Arrow` key, but backwards 🙃
 4. You can use `Shift + Tab` to return to the previous control inside the dropdown.
 5. Pressing `Esc` closes the dropdown, even if the focus was on the control inside the dropdown.
 After closing the dropdown, focus remains on the trigger.
 6. `Shift + Tab` returns to the control that opened the dropdown.